reportmill/SnapKit/ReadMe.md

 - It has support for easily defining UI in a separate text file (FXML)

-## What's to love about SnapKit?
+## <a name="Advantages">SnapKit Advantages</a>

+SnapKit is the right blend of modern and conventional.
 SnapKit tries to be more of a "Swing 2.0".
 More precisely, it keeps the basic simplicity and standard conventions of Swing while adding the visual richness of JavaFX and bringing the whole thing to the browser:

 - It provides all the most popular features of Swing and JavaFX (above)